tasinvoid/A5-dev-board/README.md

+### 🚀 Live Demo

+You can view the live project here: [https://tasinvoid.github.io/A5-dev-board/index.html](https://tasinvoid.github.io/A5-dev-board/index.html)

+---

 ### 📋 Dev Board

 **Dev Board** is a task management dashboard designed for developers.
 It offers a clean, user-friendly interface to help you organize tasks, track progress, and stay updated on your daily activities.
 This project demonstrates core web development concepts, including DOM manipulation and dynamic content generation, all styled with a modern, responsive design.